Montanans used to live and let live. Now bitter confrontations cloud Big Sky Country.

 Four of the five challengers were defeated.
 “Most of the parents still trusted in the public schools,” Elliott said.

 A lifelong Democrat from the old union town of Anaconda, she had always voted for Republicans when she liked them, including Marc Racicot and Judy Martz for governor.
-Now she is a party-line voter, just like almost everyone else.
+Now she has become a party-line voter, just like almost everyone else.

-“I used to look at the human being,” she said.
+“I used to look at the human being,” Elliott said.
 “But I can’t do it anymore.
 I just cannot.”

 Other public servants had also found themselves in the crosshairs.
 The county library director gave up, resigning in July to take a job in more liberal Tacoma, Wash., after clashing with parents over mask and social distancing mandates and with the library board over a children’s book about two gay men who fall in love.
 The book survived in the collection after a formal appeal from a parent, but the issue had stirred deep resentments.

 Elliott, newly married, returned to her classroom Sept.
 1, vaccinated and wearing a mask.
-But the district had made masks and quarantines optional to avoid a repeat of last year’s hostilities, and few of her students have protected themselves.
+But the district had made face coverings and quarantines optional to avoid a repeat of last year’s hostilities, and few of her students have protected themselves.
 By the second week of school, coronavirus cases were mounting.

 Within a few days, Elliott had a headache, plugged ears and a stuffy nose.
 A coronavirus test confirmed a breakthrough case.

-She went back to the classroom in early October, exhausted and frustrated: “I’m mad that people won’t get vaccinated and that this stupid virus continues.”
+She went back to the classroom in early October, recovered but exhausted and frustrated: “I’m mad that people won’t get vaccinated and that this stupid virus continues.”

-When David Moore Williams took the reins of his horse and lined up behind the Democrats at the July 4 parade, he wanted to get along, he said.
+When David Moore Williams took the reins of his horse and lined up behind the Democrats at Kalispell’s July 4 parade, he wanted to get along, he said.

 The biggest parade in the Flathead was back after a pandemic hiatus, with a new sponsor promising a reinvigorated celebration and a charitable cause everyone could rally around, the local veterans food pantry.